nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 **Mode Control:**

 - **`STORAGE_MODE_PASSTHROUGH`**
-  Switches the module from buffer mode to pass-through mode.
+  Switches the module from buffer mode to passthrough mode.
 Data from registered channels is immediately forwarded as `STORAGE_DATA` messages without any storage.
 This message is only processed when in BUFFER state.

 - **`STORAGE_MODE_BUFFER`**
-  Switches the module from pass-through mode to buffer mode.
+  Switches the module from passthrough mode to buffer mode.
 Data is stored in the configured backend and can be retrieved later.
-This message is only processed when in PASS_THROUGH state.
+This message is only processed when in PASSTHROUGH state.

 **Data Operations (handled by parent RUNNING state):**